ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 A collection of information, typically implemented as an [object]{.term} in an
 [object-oriented programming language](#object-oriented-programming-paradigm){.term}.
-Many data structures are organized containers for a collection of records.
+Many data structures are organised containers for a collection of records.

 ### recurrence with full history